Nic Radford: NASA

-Houston Mechatronics, Inc
+Houston Mechatronics, Inc (HMI)

 HMI was established in 2014 with other NASA partners.
 Radford drives the vision of HMI.
 "He is responsible for building and growing HMI as a subsea robotics and mechatronics company in both energy and military domains."
 Early in the company's life, in 2015, HMI teamed up with Andretti Technologies to develop a new electric motor for Season Two of Formula E Racing.
 Due to lack of funding from Andretti, the motor was never fully completed and only saw the initial phase of track testing.
 In 2016, Andretti announced a new direction for Season Three and each party dissolved their partnership.
-HMI has secured Series A Funding with Schlumberger Technology Investments and licenses Purdue technology "that could optimize electric motor and design better alternatives in automation in the energy sector."
+HMI has secured Series A funding with Schlumberger Technology Investments and licenses Purdue technology "that could optimize electric motor and design better alternatives in automation in the energy sector."
 By March 2017, Radford had raised a total of $23M in venture capital funding for HMI by also securing Series B Funding.

 Radford has given many interviews and several invited talks on the subject.
 In 2015, he appeared in the documentary 'Ancient Aliens 2015: Aliens and Robots.'

 The company began working on an autonomous unmanned undersea vehicle (UUV), Aquanaut, capable of operating deeper than 3,000 m in December 2017.

+Rad Capital Ventures

+In 2019, Radford and his partner co-founded an investment fund with a strategic focus on energy markets and environmental assets.
+The fund was established to capitalize on opportunities in financial transmission rights (FTRs), a key mechanism in electricity markets that allows participants to hedge against congestion costs in power transmission, and carbon credit commodities, which play an increasingly vital role in global efforts to reduce greenhouse gas emissions.

+Nauticus Robotics (formerly Houston Mecharonics)

+In 2022, with Radford as a CEO,the company (originally founded under the name Houston Mechatronics) completed a transaction to go public via a SPAC and rebranded as Nauticus Robotics, trading on the Nasdaq under the ticker KITT.